wso2/docs-mi/en/docs/learn/examples/endpoint-examples/using-static-recepient-list-endpoints.md

 Following are the synapse configurations that we can use to implement this scenario.

 !!!
 Note
-    Add the URI templates of your backend services replacing the placeholders and if there are more or less endpoints they also can be added or removed accordingly.
+    Add the endpoints of your backend services replacing the placeholders and if there are more or less endpoints they also can be added or removed accordingly.
 The payload also can be updated based on the requirement.

 === "API"
     ```xml